 The Lifeblood of Communities

 The Lake is a natural wonder and culturally significant for its surrounding communities.
-Local tribes like the Luo and Baganda have deep-rooted connections with the Lake, which is pivotal in their traditions, livelihoods, and social ceremonies.
+Local tribes like the Luo and Baganda have deep-rooted connections with the Lake, pivotal in their traditions, livelihoods, and social ceremonies.

 Environmental Challenges